SD › Dalat Best Hotels

 - Located in the highlands, Dalat has a perfect climate, but it can get surprisingly chilly at night.
 No hotel offers air-conditioning or heating, as they’re simply not needed.
 Only two hotels have swimming pools for the same reason.
 And it can rain a lot, so come prepared.

 - As Dalat is a favored holiday destination for Vietnamese (particularly from Ho Chi Minh City and especially for honeymooners), western tourists are often not well catered to – it’s common for restaurant menus to be only in Vietnamese, for example.
 Even some 3-4 star hotels seem unsure of how to cater to westerners.
-This friendly disregard of the locals can be refreshing to some travelers.
+This friendly disregard from the locals can be a refreshing change from other top destinations in Vietnam.

 The 8 Best Luxury Hotels in Dalat